 We will largely use "synchronous", in person classes.
-I hope you come to class, but if you feel under the weather, or uncomfortable, know I don't take attendance for a grade (apart from Game Day).
+I hope you come to class, but if you feel under the weather, or uncomfortable, know I don't take attendance for a grade.
 While you all technically have an option to watch recordings asynchronously apart from attending class in person, also know that I will not be teaching to the recording.
 That is to say, your experience will be much richer in person than via the recordings.